 The application of the tool should be reviewed by the VVB at validation or verification events.
-Actual contributions to the SDGs by PCEM can only be reported and reviewed at verification events.
+Actual contributions to the SDGs by project can only be reported and reviewed at verification events.

-6.12 Effective participation
+6.13 Effective participation

-This section presents the different settings in which Global Zero Waste and Cercarbono facilitate the interaction between the different actors involved in the voluntary market for circularity of materials for the formulation, development, and transparent implementation of PCEM, in a way that ensures their full and effective participation in accordance with the procedures under which they operate.
+This section presents the different settings in which the programme facilitates the interaction between the different actors involved in the voluntary market for circularity of materials for the formulation, development, and transparent implementation of projects, in a way that ensures their full and effective participation in accordance with the procedures under which they operate.

 Some of these environments are public consultations, which, as a planning mechanism, allow the effective participation of these actors.
-In this sense, the VPCE has three types of consultations that must be considered by the different stakeholders and that are implemented according to the PCEM activity and its requirements.
+In this sense, the programme has three types of consultations that must be considered by the different stakeholders and that are implemented according to the project activity and its requirements.